covscript-archives/covscript-devkt/README.md

 $ gradle jar
 ```

-Then:

-+ put the compiled jar together with a DevKt release
-+ create `config.propreties` and write `languageExtensions=org.covscript.devkt.lang.CovScript`
-+ load both jars in a JVM
+Then load both jars in one JVM.

 Now you can edit CovScript files in DevKt!